ee-mlp/macmini-proxmox-cluster/README.md

 ### 3.1 Physical Cabling

 The Mac Mini 2018 has 4 Thunderbolt 3 ports on the back, managed by 2 independent controllers (Intel JHL7540).
-Each controller handles a pair of ports, sharing 40 Gbps bandwidth within the pair:
+Each controller handles a pair of ports.
+The Thunderbolt signaling rate is 40 Gbps per port, but both ports on the same controller share a **PCIe 3.0 ×4 upstream link (~32 Gbps / ~4 GB/s)** to the CPU:

 ```
 Back of Mac Mini 2018 (looking at the rear)

- Power  Ethernet  HDMI  USB-A  USB-A  ①  ②  ③  ④
+ Power  Ethernet  ①  ②  ③  ④  HDMI  USB-A  USB-A  3.5mm
-                                       └─Bus A─┘  └─Bus B─┘
+                  └Bus A┘  └Bus B┘
                   (shared  (shared
-                                        40 Gbps)   40 Gbps)
+                  ~32Gbps  ~32Gbps
+                  PCIe3×4) PCIe3×4)
 ```

-**For maximum performance, use one port from each bus per node** — this gives each Thunderbolt network link a dedicated 40 Gbps controller instead of sharing bandwidth.
+**For maximum performance, use one port from each bus per node** — this gives each Thunderbolt network link its own PCIe upstream bandwidth.
 Connect cables to ports ② and ③ (one from Bus A, one from Bus B):

 | Cable | From             | To               |
 |-------|------------------|------------------|